-The university must intend to employ the individual indefinitely
+- The university must intend to employ the scholar indefinitely.

 EB-1 Outstanding Professor or Researcher: This category is limited to those who have risen to the very top of their field.
 They must be internationally recognized as a leader in the field, and must be able to prove this through awards, publications, and attestations from other experts.
 This category does not require a labor certification.

 EB-2 Special Handling for College and University Teachers: This category is specific to those who will be teaching courses at the college/university level.
-It does require a labor certification; however, the recruitment requirements are less than those for a standard EB-2.
+It requires a labor certification, but the recruitment requirements are less than those for a standard EB-2.

 EB-2 Standard Filing: This category is for individuals who will not be teaching courses, and who do not qualify for the EB-1 category.
 It requires a labor certification process than is handled by an outside law firm, and the recruitment process is complex and time consuming.
 The department is responsible for paying the recruitment expenses as well.

 Depending on the category that the scholar is qualified for (EB-1, EB-2, etc.), the permanent residency process can vary widely.
 Steps might include recruitment according to Department of Labor (DOL) guidelines, filing labor certification with the DOL, filing Form I-140 with USCIS, and adjustment of status.
 The process should begin as soon as possible after the scholar is hired.